 Hiking Keanakako’i Crater and Lava Tree Trail

 Keanakako’i Crater is a very short trail.
 The trail ends at a steep overlook into the crater several hundred feet below.
 Disclaimer: there is no fence at the crater site so use caution if standing on the ledge.
 Rock slides could happen and you could fall to your death if you’re not careful.
-From the crater’s edge, on a clear day the peaks of Mauna Kea and Mauna Loa are both visible.
-Both peaks are an incredible view if they are snow capped which is a regular occurrence during the winter.
-One unique thing about this trail is the way the eruption caused lava trees and lava arches.
-However, this part of the hike is something that normally isn’t broadcast.
-I only found this out by asking one of the park rangers at the visitor center about something different and off the beaten to do.
-You can find out more about the lava trees and how to find them in the trail details and see what they look like in the pictures below.
+From the crater’s edge, on a clear day the peaks of Mauna Kea and Mauna Loa are visible.
+Both peaks are an incredible view if they are snow capped which can be a regular occurrence during the winter.

 Have you done this hike before?
 Please share your pictures in the comments below and update us with trail conditions.